Andi144/time-effort-estimation/README.md

-# time-effort-estimation
 Small script for visualization of time effort estimation data.
+Primary purpose is to get a quick overview of exercise and assignment difficulties, for which students could estimate the number of hours required to solve these tasks.